M7mdBinGhaith/homelab/compose-stacks/servarr/README.md

 ```

 ## Notes

-* Deploys Sonarr, Radarr, Prowlarr, and Bazarr.
-* Exposed via Traefik HTTPS at respective hostnames.
+* Expose Services Using Traefik.
-* Uses **Authentik** for auth by default.
+* Use Authentik for SSO.
 * Watchtower enabled for automatic updates.